 I get a "Cannot find corresponding counter name for this network card" error message.

 This may mean the performance counters are disabled, the user doesn't have permission to access them or they are missing on the system.

-Windows XP/2K: This may mean the performance counters for you machine are disabled.
-Please check if the registry key "HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Perflib\Disable Performance Counters" exists, if so check it is set to 0 and reboot.
+Windows XP/2K: This may mean the performance counters for your machine are disabled.
+Please check if the registry key "HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Perflib\Disable Performance Counters" exists, if so, check it is set to 0 and reboot.

 The security information for my access point is displayed wrong in Windows Vista.

 Currently when Vista returns a list of available networks those with the same SSID are treated as the same network, even if they are not and have different security settings.
 This means vista will list them all under the same entry with the same security settings, usually as the newest/most secure setting being used among the group.

 Can WirelessMon display a signal to noise ratio?

 No, Windows drivers generally do not support retrieving noise measurements for wireless connections and usually need to be accessed using a manufacturer specific driver.
 WirelessMon also uses passive rather than active scanning for networks and this also prevents a signal to noise ration being obtained.

 I get an error about "gdiplus.dll" missing.

 The GDI+ redistributable package from Microsoft is required to run WirelessMon.
 This should come shipped with Windows XP, but Windows 2000 users may need to download and install the package from Microsoft.
 The last know download for the package was available from the Microsoft page here.
 Unzip the files into the WirelessMon install directory.